mcncm/hafnia/README.md

 departure of quantum mechanics from the classical intuition of most programmers.

 ## Quantum random number generation
-One of the main applications of quantum technologies that exists today is the production of entropy with the strongest possible guarantees of _true physical randomness_.
+One of the main applications of quantum technologies used today is the production of entropy with the strongest possible guarantees of _true physical randomness_.
 Below is some sample Cavy code implementing a simple one-byte QRNG.